drbyronw/eslint-config-drbyron/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# Eslint and Prettier Setup
-These are my settings for ESLint and Prettier
+These are my settings for ESLint and Prettier - drbyronw

-You might like them - or you might not.
-Don't worry you can always change them.

 ## What it does
 * Lints JavaScript based on the latest standards